Main languages: Kazakh, Russian, Uzbek

 Main religions: Sunni Islam, Orthodox Christianity

-Kazakhstan has a relatively large and well-established Jewish community, comprising approximately 15-20,000 people.
+Kazakhstan has a well-established Jewish community, comprising approximately 15-20,000 people (although some estimates are lower).
 The majority are descendants of Ashkenazi Jews who migrated or were sent as conscripts during Russian Tsarist rule.
-There are also an estimated two thousand Bukharan and Tat Jews who have lived in the region for near two millennia.
+There are also an estimated two thousand Bukharan and Tat Jews who have lived in the region for nearly two millennia.
 The community has numerous synagogues, schools and welfare associations.

 However, the state’s crackdown on religious groups long predates these attacks and has in particular targeted members of Tablighi Jamaat, a Sunni missionary movement that describes itself as apolitical and non-violent.
 Authorities outlawed the movement in 2013 on the grounds that their end goal – the establishment of a caliphate – was the same as that of violent Islamist groups.
 Numerous alleged members of the group received sentences of either jail time or restricted freedom, totalling 46 people convicted on accusations of membership between December 2014 and January 2017.
 Most of these were convicted under Kazakhstan’s article 405, which prohibits organizing or participating in the activities of a ‘terrorist’ organization.
 Authorities are also attempting to bring all publicly accessible mosques under the control of the state-backed Muslim Board, thereby limiting the right of worshippers to exist as a religious community and exercise their freedom of religion or belief.
 All other Muslim communities and organizations – including Ahmadi congregations as well as mosques catering to specific ethnic communities such as Azerbaijanis, Chechens or Uyghurs – are banned.